-One of the biggest trends in the pet food industry of 2018 is that pet parents are increasingly looking for healthy foods with proactive ingredients.
-With this in mind, we foresee a rise in the interest of omega-3 as a ingredient in pet food, and with good reason.
+One of the biggest trends in the pet food industry these years is the fact that pet parents are increasingly looking for healthy foods with proactive ingredients.
+With this in mind, we foresee a rise in the interest of omega-3 as an ingredient in pet food, and with good reason.

 Just like their pet parents, a dog's body is unable to make omega-3s and they need a food source that provides them with these essential fatty acids.
 Increasingly, studies are finding that omega-3s do not only have nutrients that can improve the health of pets, but can also prevent various diseases and infections, thus prolonging the life of pets.
 Offering omega-3s in pet food can be seen a competitive advantage for pet brands, as pet's can highly benefit from these essential fatty acids.